v12technology/fluxtion-examples-old/README.md

 * Dependencies - none
 * Database configuration - none
 * Clone the [examples](https://github.com/v12technology/fluxtion-examples.git) and cd into the reference-core directory
-* To run teste execute  **mvn install**, by default only one example generates, to generate all examples use mvn -Pbuild-all-examples
+* To run tests execute  **mvn install**, by default only one example generates, to generate all examples use mvn -Pbuild-all-examples
 * the deault build generates debug output, set **&lt;logDebug&gt;true&lt;/logDebug&gt;** to false to reduce logging noise:

 ```bash